-The nitrate season averages fluctuated widely over the early testing history.
+Discussion The nitrate season averages fluctuated widely over the early testing history.
 The historical trend is downward.
 There was a slight upward climb since 2010, but concentrations remained within the target range.
 It is important that residents around the lake fertilize and use their land responsibly to prevent additional nitrate from reaching the lake.

-Chlorophyll trended upward over the testing history.
+Discussion Chlorophyll trended upward over the testing history and shown to be slightly higher in 2022.
 This was most likely a product of increasing phosphorus concentrations and sufficient nitrates.
 For now, the annual chlorophyll averages remained within the target range.
 Continuing to mechanically harvest will remove plant biomass and the nutrients within it.
 Responsible land management by residents around the lake will help stifle the source of excess nutrients, preventing further worsening of the plant growth.

-Chlorophyll is used as an indicator of plant growth, including algae that clouds the water.
+Discussion Chlorophyll is used as an indicator of plant growth, including algae that clouds the water.
 Therefore, the increasing chlorophyll concentrations lead to lower transparency over the testing history.
 The decreasing water clarity could also be due to higher dissolved solids or higher suspended solids (e.g. sediment).
 Although the clarity trended downward, it was still above the target depth this summer.

-The pH decreased slightly over the testing history.
+Discussion The pH decreased slightly over the testing history.
 The shift moved annual values closer to 8, the middle of the target range.
 This change has not had a major impact on the lake, but changes out of the target range may need to be quickly investigated.

-The total dissolved solids increased over the testing history, showing that the lake is accumulating more substances.
+Discussion The total dissolved solids increased over the testing history, showing that the lake is accumulating more substances.
 The increase was slow and the averages remained within the target range.
-Recent years were flat, possibly due to increased precipitation, which helped to flush the lake.
+Recent years were flat, possibly due to increased precipitation.
+We can see this especially this year as results fell below the trend line.